Mistake #1: Assuming system repair involves reinstalling or upgrading the operating system

 Mistake #2: Doing scheduled or manual maintenance to prevent the need for system repair

 Imagine a large, busy bakery factory running 24/7 that never gets cleaned and stacks supplies haphazardly all over the place.
 How long do you think they’d stay in business?
-An operation like this would even struggle with weekly or daily maintenance.
-They would have to keep up an ongoing maintenance to keep their head above water.
+An operation like this would even struggle with weekly or daily manual maintenance.
+They would have to keep up an ongoing scheduled maintenance to keep their head above water.

 System optimizing has to be more robust than the forces against it.
-That means any solution that hopes to keep a PC fast and prevent the need for system repair must be automatic, able to recognize and resolve core issues and have the power to quickly fix only what needs to be fixed, without itself becoming a resource drain.
+That means any solution that hopes to keep a PC fast and prevent the need for system repair must be automatic, able to recognize and resolve core issues like registry errors, and have the power to quickly fix only what needs to be fixed, without itself becoming a resource drain.

 Mistake #3: Thinking system repair is the answer to slow running programs